-4.8 Flats Road Precontact Site (03905.000203)
+5.8 Flats Road Precontact Site (03905.000203)

 The Flat Road Precontact Site lies south of Flats Road within the Spoor Farm parcel.
-This site consists of a lithic scatter identified recently by systematic archeological investigations associated with the CSX line (landmark Archaeology 2015).
-The site is within the Spoor Farm complex (National Register eligible), both will be avoided by HDD.
+This site consists of a lithic scatter identified recently by systematic archeological investigations associated with the CSX line (Landmark Archaeology 2015).

-4.9 Possible Mound (NYSM 432)
+5.9 Possible Mound (NYSM 432)

 The Possible Mound (NYSM 432) is actually two sites that are mapped as both a polygon and a point, but both appear to refer to the same resource.
+The site polygon lies within the Project in the Town of Athens.
 The site was reported as having two, discontinuous site locations on opposite sides of the railroad.
 While reporting the site in 1963, Frank Schambach wrote that it included nine graves, and it may have been a burial mound.
-Both the cable route and access road are within the site boundaries.
 Archeological testing in advance of construction is recommended.
-The Hartgen interpretation of the boundaries of the Possible Mound Site is placed in the middle of the eastern lobe of the Schambach version, approximately 400 feet east of the railroad.
+The Hartgen interpretation of the boundaries of the Possible Mound Site is placed in the middle of the eastern lobe of the Schambach version.

-4.10 Prehistoric Site 3 (P-3)
+5.10 Prehistoric Site 3 (P-3)

-The P-3 site is 150 feet west of the railroad in the Town of Athens.
+The P-3 site is west of the railroad in the Town of Athens.
 The site is situated on a bedrock outcrop overlooking Athens.
-At this location, the Project activities will be on the east side of the railroad, the opposite side from P-3, and no impacts are anticipated.

-4.11 JMA Sites 1-3, and 6-9
+5.11 JMA Sites 1-3, and 6-9